vnsmn/interview/j2se/concurrency/readme.md

 # Concurrency
-<a href="#" name="test1"></a>
-sssssssssssssssssss1

-*1. The following block of code creates a CopyOnWriteArrayList, adds elements to it, and prints the contents:
+1. *The following block of code creates a CopyOnWriteArrayList, adds elements to it, and prints the contents:
 *

 ```java